OpenSIPS/sipssert-opensips-tests/README.md

 1. Verifies that after each iteration, the correct number of contacts is in memory
 2. Checks that the database contains the correct number of entries

+### 08.registration-overwrite

+Performs multiple registrations, each one overwriting the previous one
+1. Verifies that after each iteration, there is only one contact registered
+2. Checks that each registration overwrites the next one

 ## Execution